pradelson95/pradelson95/README.md

 <h1 align="center">Hi 👋, I'm Pradelson</h1>
 <h3 align="center">A passionate developer from Dominican Republic</h3>

+## My Journey in the World of Programming 🚀

+Ever since I was young, I've always had an innate curiosity for unraveling how things worked in the digital world that surrounds us.
+Some classmates from school encouraged and motivated me to study programming.
+As I grew up, my curiosity transformed into a burning passion for programming and technology.

+Thank you for being a part of my journey in the programming world.
+Code continues to be my canvas, and the world, my technological oyster to explore! 💻🌟

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pradelson95&label=Profile%20views&color=0e75b6&style=flat" alt="pradelson95" /> </p>

 - 🌱 I’m currently learning **Pytest, Mysql, docker**